 When goats are milked for human consumption, worm control can be a problem.
 Most anthelmintics have a 'withholding period' of several weeks before milk can be sold after treatment and it's best not to drink the milk or products made from it within this time as they will contain traces of the medication.
 We describe some alternative forms of worm control through management and grazing strategies.

 Part 7 deals with some of the painful procedures we subject goats to - disbudding, castration and ear-tagging.

 Kids should be disbudded as soon as the developing horns can be felt on the head as hard buttons between the ears.
-In skilled hands the hot iron method causes a few seconds of severe pain but then it's over and the kid is back with its mother and recovers quickly.
+In skilled hands, the hot iron method causes a few seconds of severe pain but then it's over and the kid is back with its mother and recovers quickly.
 If it's not done properly it is very painful, and clumsy attempts can damage the skull or brain and infections can follow.
 It is best practice to use pain relief in disbudding, to minimise the pain and distress caused to goats in this procedure.

 Ear tagging is common as a means of permanent identification of goats.
 Some people forget that goats' ears are extremely sensitive, and inserting tags should be done as quickly, cleanly and accurately as possible.

 When goats get to the end of their useful lives or when they get so old or unwell that their quality of life is low, it's best to cull them.
 Although it's a very unpleasant job for us when we've become very fond of our goats, it's far better to euthanase them humanely at home than have them suffer the trauma of a truck journey then the meat works experience.
 A gunshot to the brain or euthanasia by a vet is probably the best option, and we discuss these and more.